Logan-Fouts/CCal_V2/GettingStarted.md

     ```

 3. **Configure Your Device**
-    - Follow the Quick Start steps above.
+    - Follow the Quick Start steps above starting at step 3.

 ---